 Your closet doors: are they solid or hollow core?

-Your choice of mirror depends partly on the type of closet door that you have in your bedroom.
+Your choice of a mirror depends partly on the type of closet door that you have in your bedroom.
 In older homes, you may have antique or historic solid wood doors that you want to preserve.
 It would be a shame to damage a valuable wood door by drilling holes in it to hang a mirror.

 Which type of mirror is best for your closet door?

 For solid wood doors, we highly recommend “over-the-door” hanging mirrors: that way your valuable door will not be damaged by drilling holes for mirror clips.
 For hollow-core doors, frameless or framed mirrors are recommended and can be safely attached using Pop-toggle or similar anchors.

 For full details on attaching mirrors to hollow-core doors – jump to this section of the post:

 Hanging mirrors come with convenient metal hooks designed to fit over the closet door.
 The pros and cons of “over-the-door” mirrors are as follows: